Rhydian Roberts

-Rhydian James Roberts (born 14 February 1983), also known mononymously as Rhydian, is a Welsh baritone singer, television presenter and musical theatre actor.
-He rose to fame in series 4 of The X Factor (2007).
+Rhydian James Roberts (born 14 February 1983), also known mononymously as Rhydian, is a Welsh former baritone singer, television presenter and musical theatre actor.
+He rose to fame in series 4 of The X Factor (2007) finishing as the runner-up to Leon Jackson.
 Rhydian Roberts retired from performing in February 2023 with a farewell album, with a final Greatest Hits album to follow in February 2025.
 He is currently an artist manager at Neil O'Brien Entertainment.

 Early years

 Born in Sennybridge, Rhydian attended the Pontsenni Cylch Meithrin in Brecon and then Ysgol y Bannau Welsh medium school.
 He played rugby union for the Gwernyfed rugby football club as a junior and later for his school, as well as cricket for Powys County Junior teams.

 Following a gap year teaching in a small school in South Africa, Rhydian won a bursary to the Royal Birmingham Conservatoire at the University of Central England.

 Career

 The X Factor

 Rhydian has said: "I'm very proud of what I achieved on X Factor.
 I'm a showman and it gave me the chance to put on a show".
 Amongst other songs, he sang: